hombit/freddi/Readme.md

                                         of the optical star.
 Polar radius of the star is rochelobefill * (polar
-                                        radius of critical Roche lobe) --Topt arg (=0)                       Thermal temperature of the optical star, in units of kelvins -P [ --period ] arg                   Orbital period of the binary system, in units of days --rin arg                             Inner radius of the disk, in the units of the gravitational radius of the
+                                        radius of critical Roche lobe) --Topt arg (=0)                       Effective temperature of the optical star, in units of kelvins -P [ --period ] arg                   Orbital period of the binary system, in units of days --rin arg                             Inner radius of the disk, in the units of the gravitational radius of the
                                         central object GM/c^2.
-If it isn't set then the radius of ISCO orbit is used defined by --Mx and --kerr values -R [ --rout ] arg                     Outer radius of the disk, in units of solar radius.
-If it isn't set then the tidal radius is used defined by --Mx, --Mopt and --period values --risco arg                           Innermost stable circular orbit, in units of gravitational radius of the
+There is no need to set it for a neutron star.
+If it isn't set for a black hole then the radius of ISCO orbit is used defined by --Mx and --kerr values -R [ --rout ] arg                     Outer radius of the disk, in units of solar radius.
+If it isn't set then the tidal radius is used defined by --Mx, --Mopt and --period values as 90% of the Roche lobe radius (Papaloizou &
+                                        Pringle, 1977, MNRAS, 181, 441; see
+                                        also Artymowicz & Lubow, 1994, ApJ,
+                                        421, 651
+  --risco arg                           Innermost stable circular orbit, in
+                                        units of gravitational radius of the
                                         central object GM/c^2.
 If it isn't set